wp-plugins/postman-smtp/readme.txt

 * Configure Gmail, Hotmail or Yahoo Mail to use OAuth 2.0 ¹
 * Easy-to-use, powerful Setup Wizard for perfect configuration
 * Fire-and-forget delivery continues even if the password changes ¹
-* Send email over HTTPS if the standard SMTP ports are blocked ²
+* Send Gmail over HTTPS if the standard SMTP ports are blocked ²
 * Commercial-grade Connectivity Tester to diagnose server issues
 * Supports International alphabets, HTML Mail and MultiPart/Alternative
 * Supports [Mandrill](http://mandrill.com) X-headers and forced recipients (cc, bcc, to)